OPTOS/RHA Retinal Exam

 Dr. Frazee highly recommends Optomap/ RHA retinal screenings because:

-It allows for enlargement of image to see more detailed view of the retina.
+- It allows an for enlarged of image of the retina revealing greater detail.

-You leave the office with vision intact, rather than with light-sensitivity and blur for 4-6 hrs(dilation)
+- You leave the office with vision intact, rather than with light-sensitivity and blur for 4-6 hours(dilation).

-Can be reviewed by other doctors, if necessary for medical conditions or co-management between surgeons
+- Can be reviewed by other doctors, if necessary for medical conditions or co-management with a surgeon.

 Many eye problems can develop without you knowing.
 You may not even notice any change in your sight.
 But, diseases such as macular degeneration, glaucoma, retinal tears or detachments, and other health problems such as diabetes and high blood pressure can be seen with a thorough exam of the retina.